xerevity/ciCdPlayground/README.md

 ## TeamCity WIP
 Requires a TeamCity server, e.g. https://hub.docker.com/r/jetbrains/teamcity-server.
 Due to issues with TeamCity's docker wrapper in some dockerised agents, an agent with locally installed yarn is required.
 See `.teamcity`.
+## Jenkins WIP
+There is a simple Jenkinsfile present.
+Currently not working:
+* e2e tests due to cypress dependencies
+* deployment due to not configured AWS secrets